-There have been no changes in valuation techniques used for any assets or liabilities measured at fair value during the year ended December 31, 2023.
-There were no transfers of assets between Levels 1, 2, and 3 of the fair value hierarchy during the year ended December 31, 2023.
+There have been no changes in valuation techniques used for any assets or liabilities measured at fair value during the years ended December 31, 2024 and 2023.
+There were no transfers of assets between Levels 1, 2, and 3 of the fair value hierarchy during the years ended December 31, 2024 and 2023.

 The investments of the Organization are exposed to various risks such as interest rate, market, and credit.
-Due to the level of risk associated with such investments and the level of uncertainty related to changes in the value of such investments, it is at least reasonably possible that changes in risks in the near terms could impact investment balances and the amounts reported in the financial statements.
+Due to the level of risk associated with such investments and the level of uncertainty related to changes in the value of such investments, it is at least reasonably possible that changes in risks in the near term could impact investment balances and the amounts reported in the financial statements.